flyingsl0ths/bubble-game/README.md

 # bubble-game

-A (small) clone of the famous hit "Bubble Bobble"
+A clone of the famous hit "Bubble Bobble"